 | Scales to many products | No | No | No | Yes |

-Regional Availability
+Regional Availability and Membership Walls

 Product Pages That Disappear

 Costco rotates products more aggressively than most retailers.
 A product page that exists today might return a 404 next month.
 When monitoring seasonal or limited items, be prepared for the monitored page to simply disappear when inventory is exhausted.
 PageCrawl notifies you when a monitored page becomes unavailable, which itself is useful information (the item is gone, time to look for alternatives).
+If you are waiting for an item to come back rather than drop in price, pair price tracking with Costco in-stock and restock alerts.

 Getting Started

 Pick 3-5 Costco products you buy regularly or are planning to purchase soon.
-Set up monitors with PageCrawl's "Price" tracking mode and configure your preferred notification channel.
-Run the monitors for a couple of weeks to observe normal pricing behavior.
+Set up monitors with PageCrawl's "Price" tracking mode, configure your preferred notification channel, and run them for a couple of weeks to observe normal pricing behavior.
+Once you have a baseline, a genuine deal stands out the next time a check flags a drop.

-Stop relying on luck to catch Costco deals.
 Automated monitoring turns Costco shopping from random timing into informed purchasing, ensuring you never miss a meaningful price drop on the products you actually buy.